everfacture/mazaambi.github.io/README.md

 # Hustle & Headaches

-A memoir-of-everything: builds, mistakes, wins, and the receipts.
-No fluff.
+A memoir of lost time and gained experience.

 Built by [Grafty](https://github.com/everfacture).
 Stolen from [@steipete](https://steipete.me) — built on the [AstroPaper](https://github.com/satnaing/astro-paper) theme by [Sat Naing](https://github.com/satnaing).